Hugh's Home

 Investment & Expected Savings

 The total cost of the installed system was £16,330.42 (including VAT at 0%).
-The estimated payback period was 7 years, with an estimated first year saving of £970.00*
+The estimated payback period is approximately 7 years, with an estimated first year saving of approximately £970.00*

 Disclaimer: Payback periods are estimated based on current electricity prices and SEG rates.
 Future price changes, electricity consumption habits, and system performance may affect the actual payback timeline.